-Life’s too short to build something nobody wants…
+Life’s too short to build something nobody wants… – Nikkel Blaase

-The core user experience is not a feature set; in fact, it is the job users buy the product for.
-Uber’s core UX is to get a taxi easily at any time.
-The countdown, portraying when exactly the taxi will arrive, is a suitable feature that assimilates this experience.
-But Uber’s product works sans this feature.
-The countdown, in contrast, cannot live without the product (the certainty to get a taxi easily at any time).
-There is a one-way relationship between feature and product: Features don’t work without the product.
-This is why designers ought to think in products first.
+The core user experience is not a feature set; in fact, it is the job users to test the product or service for them.
+Uber’s core UX is to get a taxi at any time.
+The countdown till its arrival is a suitable feature that assimilates this experience.
+However, Uber’s product can work without this feature.
+On the other hand, the countdown cannot live without the product (its core UX, the certainty to get a taxi at any time).
+There is a one-way relationship between feature and product: Features don’t work without the product, which is why designers ought to think about the product(s) first.

-“Think in products, not in features”
+Think in products, not in features – Nikkel Blaase

 Build relevant features for the right people

-The power of Product Thinking
+The Vigor of Product Thinking

-Product Thinking empowers UX designers to ask the right questions, to build the right features and to communicate with stakeholders more efficiently.
-It enables designers to say ‘no’ and to be reluctant before including new features.
-Whenever a new feature is in demand or somebody has an idea for a new product, designers are able to ask the appropriate questions, before drawing wireframes or crafting fancy layouts: “Does it fit into the product?”–“Does it serve a real user problem?” –“Do people want or need it? –Let’s find out first!”
-This will keep the product precise and effective.
+Product Thinking empowers UX designers to ask the right questions to build the right features.
+It enables them to say ‘no’ and to be reluctant before including new features.
+Whenever a new feature is in demand or somebody has an idea for a new product, designers can ask the relevant question before drawing wireframes or crafting fancy layouts: Does it fit into the product? –Does it serve a real user problem? –Do people want or need it? –Let’s find out first!
+It keeps the product minimal and precise.

 Thinking in terms of the product(s) enables UX designers to build the appropriate features for the right people and handle their real problems.
 It allows UX designers to make the right choices and thought of as the base of building successful products consumers wish.
 Product Thinking establishes a coherent relationship between Product Management and UX Design and leads to better products.
 That is why Product Thinking is going to be the next major trend in UX Design.